opsani/servox/README.md

 ## Overview

-### Project Status

-ServoX is currently in beta.
-Not all Opsani connectors are currently supported.
-The current focus is on Kubernetes, Prometheus, and Vegeta.
-The connectors are bundled within the repository in the `connectors` directory.
-These packages will be migrated out to standalone modules as development progresses.

-Putting these caveats aside, ServoX is fairly mature and provides some significant advantages and new capabilities above the production Servo module.
-If your target system is supported by the available connectors you may want to explore a ServoX deployment.

-ServoX will be released as Servo 2.0.0 during the summer of 2020.

 ### Getting Started with Opsani

 Access to an Opsani optimizer is required to deploy the servo and run the end to end integration tests.
-If you do not currently have access to an Opsani environment but are otherwise interested in working with the CO engine and Servo, please reach out to us at info@opsani.com and we will get back with you.
+If you do not currently have access to an Opsani environment but are otherwise interested in working with the optimizer and Servo, please reach out to us at [info@opsani.com](mailto:info@opsani.com) and we will get back with you.

 ### Usage